 – Altering anyone’s sex – may involve a surgical transition and the whole procedure may take time.
 It can be arduous, very painful and it usually involves taking medication and various types of hormone therapy for the rest of their lives.
 Unfortunately, the whole area of transgender medicine is also very under researched and for some this is worrying.

-– It is also becoming evident that more research is required in order to offer knowledge and the right help.
-There is a lot of quantitative research but not enough qualitative research.
+– It is also becoming evident that more research is required in order to offer the right knowledge and the right help.
+There is a lot of quantitative research but not enough qualitative research being don in this area.

 And, unfortunately, some people choose to transition without fully understanding exactly what is actually involved.